Your donations of household and personal essentials, help survivors and families build more comfortable, stable, and healthy homes.

 Our cell phone recycling program is a wonderful way to recycle old and unused cell phones.
 Donated phones are turned into cash to support programs and services for domestic violence survivors and their families.

-Before you donate your cell phone(s), erase any stored information, including your contact list, text messages and listing of incoming/outgoing numbers.
+Before you donate your cell phone(s), erase any stored information, including your contact list, text messages, and listing of incoming/outgoing numbers.
 Most cell phones use a “master reset” to delete information quickly and easily.
-Also, verify with your service provide that your account has been cancelled.
+Also, verify with your service provider that your account has been canceled.